JinPengTan/acsassessment/README.md

 I am using open api 3, also known as swagger to provide the details for my API endpoint.
 After launch the application, please go to http://localhost:8080/swagger-ui/index.html you will get everything you need to call the API.

 Besides, i have create a postman for you, so you can download and import the collection and play around with it.
+Please refer to filepath /ACSLibrarySystem.postman_collection.json

 # Assumption
 I have make some assumption before i start the projects